barsdeveloper/ueblueprint/README.md

 - Intercommunicates with UE (can copy nodes both ways).
 - Can be used as a WEB library to visualize and interact with Blueprint graphs.
-- Can be used inside VS Code to operate directly on files from a UE project (in the future).
 - Graph shown is pixel-similar to how it appears in UE.
 - Graph behaves the same way as it does in UE (with the default settings).
 - All the information shown in he graph is just the one embedded in the serialized text.